binwei0329/GraduateDesign/README.md

 # GraduateDesign
-This project is part of graduate work.
+This project is part of my graduate work.
+The major aims are to implement different models on a Chinese NER (Named Entity Recognition) task, and see if there will be some improvements and make comparisons between these models.